What is the Rwanda asylum plan?

 What’s next with the Rwanda scheme?

-Like millions of people who want to see a fair and compassionate asylum system, we were disappointed to see the government pass the Safety of Rwanda Act in April 2024.
+Like millions of people who want to see a fair and compassionate asylum system, we were extremely disappointed to see the government pass the Safety of Rwanda Act in April 2024.

 In passing the Act, the government ignored the judgement of this country's highest court, which found that Rwanda is not a safe country.
 The government in the process has also broken international law as well as ignoring thousands of people’s calls for compassion and humanity.